The World’s Greatest Goldbeater

 In Venice, where he was born and still works, there once were 340 goldbeaters hammering away in 46 workshops, an extravagant number in a famously extravagant city.
 The craft came to Venice in about 1000 A.D., brought by masters from Byzantium.
 Venetians produced sheets of gold to gild icons, Gothic palaces, Baroque picture frames, furniture, books, walls, and the numberless gleaming mosaic tesserae that cover the walls and ceiling of the legendary basilica of San Marco.
 The façade of one palace on the Grand Canal once shone with so much gold leaf—22,000 sheets—that it was nicknamed simply Ca’ d’Oro, the “House of Gold,” a nickname it holds to this day.

 With surprising speed, the women lay each sheet on a square of paper, flicking away the cut-off feathery bits with a pair of tongs that look like wooden tweezers.
 The discards form a growing pile of crumpled tatters at the corner of each worktable, to be smelted down again later.
 Random flakes glitter from the floor, to be recovered once a year.
-With gold costing $1,320 per ounce at the moment, waste is unthinkable.
+With gold costing more than $1,320 per ounce at the time this story was written, waste is unthinkable.

 The leaves being laid in the libretti are so fine that they cannot be touched by the human hand; so fine that they can wrinkle as soon as they hit paper; so fine that the wrinkles can be smoothed away with only the faintest puff of breath.
 It’s like working with spider silk.
 A small radio murmurs in the background; a few soft friendly comments waft between the women, but the atmosphere is otherwise dense with concentration.

 The thinness that Marino aims for depends on whether the leaf will be used on glass, wood, stone, leather, porcelain, paper, frescoes, even human skin.
-Perhaps it’s going to be eaten, draped on cakes and canapes or floated in liqueurs.
+Perhaps it’s going to be eaten, draped on cakes and canapes, or floated in liqueurs.
 If the poverty-stricken Chinese peasant in The Good Earth could say that “Tea is like eating silver,” I have no idea what the equivalent for gold would be.
 I certainly couldn’t ask to try it.
-[For more detail, see our adjacent sidebar: “The History of Gold Leaf.”]
+[For more detail, see the adjacent sidebar: “The History of Gold Leaf”.]

 Humans have worked gold since 4,600 B.C., as attested by the oldest gold treasure in the world excavated at the Varna Necropolis in Bulgaria, but it was the Egyptians, as far as we know, who in 2,500 B.C. began to pound it into delicate sheets to cover mummies and their cases, and the walls of royal tombs.